Dziady (poem): The parts

 Part IV, also from 1823, is believed to be Mickiewicz's manifesto of his romantic philosophy of life, and also a story about his love for Maryla Wereszczakówna.
 The main reason for associating bard's and his hero's biography is the resemblance of what Gustaw (the protagonist of the drama) says about his tragic youth.
 He met a fine girl, with whom he fell in love.
 Unfortunately, she married a rich duke and, subsequently, Gustaw committed suicide.
-A similar situation took place in poet's life, but he managed to forgive his lover.
+A similar situation took place in the poet's life, but he managed to forgive his lover.
 When he was depressed, he wrote the IV part of "Dziady", one of the most beautiful Polish poems about love and also a fascinating example of the romantic poetry.

 The action of the drama is divided into three episodes — the hour of love, the hour of despair and the hour of admonition.
 The book shows dangers of people's romantic nature and reading sentimental masterpieces, which do not show the real world.
 On the other hand, Gustaw is presented as an owner of the metaphysical knowledge.
 It is him, not his teacher who eventually notions to the philosophy of Enlightenment and visualizes the true picture of the world, which is the reality conducted by paranormal laws.